 401(k) Rollover in Lake St. Louis, MO.
 Changing jobs or careers is the start of a brand new, exciting chapter in your life.
-However, many Lake St. Louis, MO residents wonder what the best options are for their existing 401(k) savings.
-Managing multiple retirement savings accounts can be stressful without a team of expert and honest financial advisors.
+However, many Lake St. Louis, MO residents wonder what the best options are for their 401(k) with their previous employer.
+Managing multiple retirement savings accounts can be complex and a pain in the neck.

 401(k) Rollover in Lake St. Louis,MO

-There are a few different ways to handle your 401(k) rollover in Lake St. Louis, MO, and usually it takes trustworthy financial planning and an experienced financial advisor to know which option is best for you.
-Correct Capital is an independent advisory firm with fiduciary advisors.
-This means we work in your best interest to make sure your money is working for you as you want it to.
+There are a few different ways to handle your 401(k) rollover in Lake St. Louis, MO, and oftentimes it takes knowledgeable financial planning and a savvy financial advisor to know which option is best for you.
+Correct Capital is a privately owned firm with fiduciary advisors.
+This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your confidence that we’ll do what’s best for you.
-We offer unbiased, expert advice, and will never try to convince you of something we don’t believe in ourselves.
+We offer objective, expert advice, and will never try to convince you of something we don’t believe in ourselves.
 Call us today at 877-930-4015 or contact us online to learn more about 401(k) rollover options in Lake St. Louis, MO.

 1. Keep Your 401(k) With Your Former Employer

-If you have over $5,000 invested in your 401(k), the majority of Lake St. Louis, MO companies allow you to keep your accrued savings in their plan.
+If you have over $5,000 invested in your 401(k), many Lake St. Louis, MO companies permit you to keep your retirement savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many employees in Lake St. Louis, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+Many people in Lake St. Louis, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
 In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
 Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds any time you’d like.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to roll over the funds any time you’d like.

-However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to continue adding contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
-It can also be complicated to manage several different retirement plans with numerous custodians.
+However, it should be mentioned that if you don’t rollover your old 401(k), you won’t be able to add to your savings, which may have an impact on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
+It can also be daunting to oversee several different retirement plans with several different custodians.
 Withdrawal options can be limited and have large federal withholding requirements.
 You would not be able to take out a 401(k) loan.
-Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you decide if sticking with your old 401(k) is the best option for you.

 2. Roll Over Your 401(k) to Your New Employer

-If your new position in Lake St. Louis, MO also offers a 401(k), most of the time they will permit you to roll over your 401(k) assets to their plan.
-This might be the best option if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still working.
+If your new job in Lake St. Louis, MO also offers a 401(k), most employers will allow you to roll over your 401(k) savings to their plan.
+You may consider this if the new plan’s features are preferable to the previous plan’s, including lower fees, better investment options, opportunities, insight, or loan options.
+Also, required minimum distributions may be delayed even after you turn 72 if you are still working.

-If you have company stock in your previous 401(k) portfolio, you may require special financial planning needs when rolling over your 401(k) to the new account.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A knowledgeable financial advisor will help you decide if keeping your 401(k) savings where they are is best for you.
+A trustworthy financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.

 3. Open a Rollover IRA

 IRA is an abbreviation for Individual Retirement Account.
-A Rollover IRA is an account used to move savings from a previous employer’s 401(k).
-If you already have an IRA, you can consider moving the money there for your 401(k) rollover.
+A Rollover IRA is an account started to move funds from a former employer’s 401(k).
+If you’ve already opened an IRA, you can consider transferring the savings there for your 401(k) rollover.
 Depending on how you contributed to your 401(k) plan, you may roll money to a Traditional or a Roth IRA.
 This way, you maintain your tax status with the money you have contributed.

 Traditional IRA

-Contributions made to a Traditional IRA may be tax-deductible.
-Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
+Money deposited into a Traditional IRA are considered to be pre-tax money. the pre-tax money you paid into your 401(k) will likely be put into a traditional IRA.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-After turning 72, you will be obligated to withdraw required minimum distributions regardless of whether or not you are still in the workforce.
+After turning 72, you will be obligated to take out required minimum distributions regardless of your status in the workforce.

 Roth IRA

-Money deposited into Roth IRAs are made with money you already paid taxes on, so you’ll need to wait until the money is withdrawn to see a tax benefit.
-The benefit is that you do not pay taxes when you withdraw the money.
-Money you contributed to a Roth 401(k) account is likely to be rolled into a Roth IRA.
-At any time you can take out the contributions you make without tax consequences, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Contrary to Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.
+Contributions to Roth IRAs are made with money you already paid taxes on, so there is no immediate tax benefit.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is typically rolled into a Roth IRA.
+At any time you can take out the contributions you make without tax consequences, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when the money is withdrawn.
+Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

 You can start an IRA account with many banks or any brokerage firm in Lake St. Louis, MO, however many come with varying fees or other expenses.
 Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find one that suits your needs.